LazurNiko/LazurNiko/README.md

 <h3 align="center">a passoniate AQA engineer from Ukraine.</h3>

-<span  align="center" style="color:#fff; font-family: Rajdhani; font-size: 2em;">Performed manual and automated testing (Playwright/Cypress) of web applications using various tools and frameworks.
+<span  align="center" style="color:#fff; font-family: Roboto Mono; font-size: 2em;">Performed manual and automated testing (Playwright/Cypress) of web applications using various tools and frameworks.
 I am interested in penetration tester position where I can apply and improve my skills and knowledge to help secure applications and systems.
 I love to work with new Technologies and like to learn new things everytime.  </span>

 <br>